MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UETv2OfflineConversion.md

   Before you begin, make sure that:

   - **Code changes can be made for all of your web pages**.
 This allows you to capture the click ID in the URL that customers click from one of your ads.
-  - **Click IDs can be stored** with the corresponding prospect’s information that is gathered on your website.
+  - **Click IDs can be stored** with the corresponding prospectâ€™s information that is gathered on your website.
   - **Conversion windows are under 90 days**.
 If a conversion is uploaded more than 90 days after the last click, it will not be imported.

   **Create a conversion goal**